Here are some suggested activities for health and wellness while practicing social distancing.

 - Prepare for limited access to public restrooms or water fountains.

 - While on trails, warn other users of your presence and as you pass them, and step aside to let others pass you.

-- Follow CDC guidance and the Governor's executive orders on the recommended size of social gatherings including outdoor picnicking, pick-up sports and other group hangouts (gatherings of more than 10 individuals are prohibited except for family members living in the same residence), and maintain proper physical distance at all times.
+- Follow CDC guidance and the Governor's executive orders for Phase Two on the recommended size of social gatherings and maintain proper physical distance at all times.

 - Observe CDC's minimum recommended social distancing of 6 feet from other individuals at all times.
 If this is not possible, users should find an alternate location or depart that space.

 - Consult the latest city guidelines on parks and trails availability and use.